material-components/material-components-web/packages/mdc-theme/README.md

 `primary` | The theme primary color
 `secondary` | The theme secondary color
+`background` | The theme background color
-`background` | The theme background color `text-<TEXT_STYLE>-on-light` | TEXT_STYLE on top of a light background `text-<TEXT_STYLE>-on-dark` | TEXT_STYLE on top of a dark background `on-primary` | A text/iconography color that is usable on top of primary color `on-secondary` | A text/iconography color that is usable on top of secondary color
+`surface` | The theme surface color `text-<TEXT_STYLE>-on-light` | TEXT_STYLE on top of a light background `text-<TEXT_STYLE>-on-dark` | TEXT_STYLE on top of a dark background `on-primary` | A text/iconography color that is usable on top of primary color `on-secondary` | A text/iconography color that is usable on top of secondary color `on-surface` | A text/iconography color that is usable on top of surface color

 #### `mdc-theme-luminance($color)`